 The container spec matches the port on the service by name agdb and exposes the container port 3000 (default).
 The security context specifies the user 1000 (default uid in the container) and disables root access as it is not needed and enhances security.

-Finally we specify volumes and volume mounts to add the secret, configmap and persistent volume claim (PVC) to the expected locations.
+Finally, we specify volumes and volume mounts to add the secrets, configmap and persistent volume claim (PVC) to the expected locations.
 The PVC is a way how data can survive restart or redeployment.
-By default 1 GB of storage is specified which can be increased (but not decreased) in subsequent deployments.
+By default, 1 GB of storage is specified which can be increased (but not decreased) in subsequent deployments.

-The custom command running the start.sh from the configmap and the environment variale AGDB_REPLICA_INDEX make sure the correct config is assigned to each node on startup.
+The custom command running the start.sh from the configmap and the environment variable AGDB_REPLICA_INDEX make sure the correct config is assigned to each node on startup.
+Certificates are provided for TLS support.

 ---